trailofbits/challenge-tasks/README.md

     The VNC desktop is: coder-YOURUSERNAME-YOURINSTANCE:0
     PORT=5900
  ```

+You will need a VNC client, e.g., [Tiger VNC Viewer](https://formulae.brew.sh/cask/tigervnc-viewer#default) and [VNC Viewer](https://formulae.brew.sh/cask/vnc-viewer#default) are available from Brew on macOS or from your package manager of choice on Linux, and should work fine, or just use your favourite.

  Now we just need to map that port (5900) where our x11vnc is running to our clientside localhost over ssh, and connect something to it.
 Before you try connecting a vnc viewer, try forwarding `xeyes` or `xlogo` to make sure the serverside X server is set up properly, and to make sure your clientside ssh configuration is working.
 For example:
 ```shell-script